-I think it’s pretty clear, based on my previous posts, that I am the type of person who is always “working on stuff” – sometimes it’s improving my communication skills, like in the assertiveness post I recently made, or other times it might be learning new skills to cope with anxiety, reduce negativity, and the list goes on.
-I feel like I devour information on an ongoing basis.
-That can be from my own informal research, a self-help book, or seeking the advice of a professional.
-But there were often times when I felt like I was always working, and yet going nowhere.
+I am the type of person who is always “working on stuff”.
+Whether it’s my own informal research, a self-help book, or seeking the advice of a professional, I feel like I am constantly hungry for new information, and seeking new tips and tricks on how to be happier and healthier.
+But at the back of my mind is often this lingering impression that I’m working really hard without actually getting anywhere.
 After some honest self-reflection, I think it boils down to a few things.
 If you happen to be frustrated with a similar feeling, read on to hear what might be holding you back.

 Another time I read a whole stack of books on positive thinking, hoping it would improve my mood.
-I would find myself parroting off the pep talk to myself, or out loud, and saying phrases like “It could always be worse” or “Things are never as bad as they seem”, or any other number of things.
-But I wasn’t honestly internalizing it.
-I was on auto-pilot.
-A counselor once called me out on it and said I couldn’t just “fake it”.
+I would find myself parroting off the pep talk, and saying phrases like “It could always be worse” or “Things are never as bad as they seem”.
+I would try and write down the things I was grateful for, each night before bed, and confused why I didn’t really feel better.
+I’m learning that a big part of it was that I wasn’t internalizing these concepts, only applying them superficially.
+Almost on a sort of auto-pilot.
+A counselor once called me out on it and said I couldn’t just “fake it till you make it”…

 Another thing you might be hung up on (because I certainly was), is how people will react to the changes you’re making.
-Drawing again on my assertiveness post, and me leaning to say “no”, and set limits, I worried that this might throw people off, and alter the way they think of me.
 Even when it’s an overall positive change, like me becoming less negative or anxious, I still wonder if people will be weirded out.
 Because I’m not normally the calm one, the happy one, or the outgoing one.
 The bottom line is that changes, even improvements, felt like I was fundamentally changing who I was.
 And that’s scary.

 I think a couple of things you’d want to keep in mind here is that these changes, while seemingly significant to you, might not actually elicit much of a reaction from people.
 In my mind I’m worried about people having to adjust to a “whole new me”.
 But really, the changes weren’t as shocking to people as I thought they were.
-Furthermore, it was pointed out to me that worrying about people’s adjustment isn’t actually my job.
-It’s up to them to learn to adapt.
-And so long as my changes are positive, and of my own initiative, it shouldn’t be an issue.
+Furthermore, it was pointed out to me that worrying about people’s adjustment isn’t actually all on me.
+People can learn to adapt.
+Provided that my changes are positive, of course, it shouldn’t be an issue.
 You have both the right and responsibility to create happiness for yourself.